 Island logistics

 Malta's island location means there is no road freight option from the UK.
 Parcels reach Malta by air freight or by sea via Italy.
-Most standard courier shipments (DHL, DPD, UPS) route through Malta International Airport in Luqa and typically take 5–7 working days from the UK — slightly longer than mainland EU destinations but entirely reliable.
+Most standard courier shipments (DHL, DPD, UPS) route through Malta International Airport in Luqa and typically take 5–7 working days from the UK — slightly longer than mainland EU destinations but reliable.
 Some carriers route via Rome or Naples for the final leg; this adds no practical delay but is worth confirming with your carrier when setting delivery time expectations.

 Shipping costs to Malta are generally slightly higher than to mainland EU destinations due to the island routing.
 For orders where the shipping cost approaches 15–20% of the product value, this can affect the overall island EU shipping picture — Cyprus faces similar considerations.
-Factoring realistic Malta-specific shipping costs into your pricing and landed cost calculations ensures no margin surprises.
+Factoring realistic Malta-specific shipping costs into your pricing and landed cost calculations avoids margin surprises.

 Practical note on coverage